fplrcraft/MCGit/README.md

 # MCGit

-A backup plugin like Git for Minecraft Spigot server
+A backup plugin like Git mode for Minecraft Spigot server